Reading Goals – 2024

 Honorary Mention – Newbury Comics

 In total, I bought six graphic novels, seven single issues, and an action figure.
-It’s no wonder why my backpack was so heavy.
+It’s no wonder my backpack was so heavy.
 I’m looking to organize what I bought and determine which comics I want to read first.

 Science, Victorian Mysteries, and Fairies – Books I Read in Europe